invertase/stripe-firebase-extensions/firestore-stripe-web-sdk/README.md

 # Firestore Stripe Payments Web SDK

-This package enables web app developers to easily integrate the [`firestore-stripe-payments`](https://firebase.google.com/products/extensions/firestore-stripe-subscriptions) Extension with their apps.
-It abstracts out all the typical Firestore queries, and other database interactions necessary to use the Extension.
-Moreover, it provides type definitions for all the common object types that are used by the Extension when processing payments.
+This package helps you integrate your web app client with the [`firestore-stripe-payments`](https://firebase.google.com/products/extensions/firestore-stripe-subscriptions) extension.
+It abstracts out all the typical Firestore queries, and other database interactions necessary to use the extension.
+Moreover, it provides type definitions for all the common object types that are used by the extension when processing payments.

 # API Reference